usplos/YawMMF/README.md

 `MixedModelOptPower()` : to optimize your model and then perform the power analysis at one time.

-`MixedModelPlot()` : to draw bar plot, interaction line plot, violin plus box plot, violin plus rawdata plot
+`MixedModelPlot()` : to draw bar plot, interaction line plot, violin plus box plot, violin plus rawdata plot.

+`MixedModelEmm()` : to compute estimated marginal means (EMMs) for specified factors in a mixed model, and comparisons or contrasts among them.

 `CorrPlot()` : to draw correlation-matrix plot for multiple correlations